 In 313 AD the Roman Emperor Constantine granted full religious tolerance to Christianity and other religions – and since then the construction of dedicated church buildings started.
-Nevertheless, the tradition of house churches continued throughout the centuries up to the modern times – either due to the persecutions of just to be closer to the original idea of Christianity.
+Nevertheless, the tradition of house churches continued throughout the centuries up to modern times – either due to the persecutions of just to be closer to the original idea of Christianity.

 The history of Dura-Europos though starts long before this church.
 At first, in 303 BC this was a fortress built by Seleucids some decades after the death of Alexander the Great.
 These Macedonians (and, most likely, people of some other nationalities as well) selected a place in an impressive location: on a 90 m tall precipice over Euphrates River.
 This fort protected the crossroads of important trade routes.